Oven Meatballs: Perfect Cooking Time and Temperature Guide

 Now, let's talk sauce.
 You can either add the sauce to the baking sheet, or you can cook the meatballs separately and then toss them in the sauce.
 Personally, I like to add the sauce to the baking sheet for the last 10-15 minutes of cooking time.
 This allows the meatballs to soak up all the delicious sauce flavours and prevents them from drying out.

 There are endless possibilities when it comes to sauce.
-You can use a simple tomato sauce, a creamy Alfredo sauce, a spicy arrabiata sauce, or even a tangy balsamic glaze.
+You can use a simple tomato sauce, a creamy alfredo sauce, a spicy arrabiata sauce, or even a tangy balsamic glaze.
 The choice is yours!
 But, no matter what sauce you choose, make sure it's simmering hot before you add it to the meatballs.

 If you're adding the sauce during the last part of baking, be careful not to over-bake the meatballs.
 The sauce will add moisture, so you might need to reduce the cooking time slightly.